 Good standing within The Church of Jesus Christ of Latter-day Saints.

-State residency where BYU-Idaho and BYU-Pathway Worldwide have permission to hire. (see map below)
+State residency where BYU-Idaho and BYU-Pathway Worldwide have permission to hire (see state residency requirements).

 Online and/or classroom teaching experience is preferred but not required.

 Work experience in a related field is preferred.

 Current part-time employees of any entity of The Church of Jesus Christ of Latter-day Saints may not teach online in addition to their current The Church of Jesus Christ of Latter-day Saints employment.

 Retirees of The Church of Jesus Christ of Latter-day Saints entities are not eligible.